Best hotels in Amsterdam

 Javaplein 23, 1095

 Sample the best of modern Dutch food in a place that combines industrial-chic décor, with a menu that changes every day.
-Seasonality and freshness are to the fore in courses such as herring with apple or dill or skate served with snails, marrow and bacon.
+Seasonality and freshness are the focus in courses such as herring with apple or dill, or skate served with snails, marrow, and bacon.
 Quirky and welcoming, no two meals here are ever the same.

 Rijksmuseum